 How Voice Search Differs From Typed Searches

-Google voice searches could still be the same, but more often than not, the query will be different.
-As most people only like to type the bare minimum when it comes to using a search engine, it’s an entirely different story when verbalizing a search query.
-People tend to speak longer queries compared to typing them and will often make a request in full sentences.
+Google voice searches could still be the same, but the query will often differ.
+As most people only like to type the bare minimum when using a search engine, verbalizing a search query is an entirely different story.
+People tend to speak more extended questions than ordering them and often request complete sentences.